skillrepos/copilot-hands-on/labs.md

 <br><br>

+6. You may be asked to allow Copilot to run a `gh` command to access data in the issue.
+If so, just select `Allow`.

-6. Watch Agent mode work.
+7. Watch Agent mode work.
 Unlike Ask or Edit mode, the Agent will **autonomously**: analyze the codebase, reason about what changes are needed, edit one or more files, and possibly run terminal commands to verify its work.
 You may see it update *app.py* and potentially *datastore.py*.
 If Agent requests permission to run a terminal command, click **"Allow"** to let it proceed.

 ![Implementing feature](./images/cpho54.png?raw=true "Implementing feature")

 <br><br>

-7. When the Agent finishes, you'll see a summary of files changed above the Chat input (e.g., "2 files changed").
+8. When the Agent finishes, you'll see a summary of files changed above the Chat input (e.g., "2 files changed").
 Click the **"+ -"** icon on the right to view the diffs.

 ![Seeing multiple diffs](./images/cpho55.png?raw=true "Seeing multiple diffs")

 <br><br>

-8. Review the diffs for each changed file.
+9. Review the diffs for each changed file.
 When satisfied, you can click the **"Keep"** button in the box above the chat input area to apply all the changes.
 (If you only wanted certain changes, you could "keep/undo" each change in each file.
 Close any diff comparison tabs.

 <br><br>

-9. Now test the search feature.
+10. Now test the search feature.
 Check the server terminal — if you see a "Detected change... reloading" message, the app has auto-reloaded.
 If not, kill the server (Ctrl+C) and restart with `python app/app.py`.
 Then run the search command again:

 ```
 curl -i \